-The College's procedures for resolving complaints of sexual violence and sexual harassment where the respondent is a student, including the discipline of students found in violation of College policy, are described in the current University of California College of the Law, San Francisco Sexual Misconduct Policy.
-When the College determines that a sexual violence and/or sexual harassment formal investigation will be conducted, the Title IX Coordinator will send written notice of the charges to the complainant and respondent.
-The Title IX Coordinator will designate an investigator to conduct a fair, thorough, and impartial investigation.
-If the Title IX Coordinator suspects other Student Conduct Policies may have been violated or non-Title IX resources may be needed, then the Title IX Coordinator will inform the appropriate Dean.
-The investigator will meet separately with the complainant, respondent, and third-party witnesses who may have relevant information, and will gather other available and relevant evidence and information.
-The investigator may follow up with the complainant or the respondent, as needed, to clarify any inconsistencies or new information gathered during the course of the investigation.
-The investigator may determine the relevance of any witness or other evidence to the findings and may exclude certain types of evidence or information that is irrelevant or immaterial.
+The College's procedures for resolving complaints of sexual violence and sexual harassment where the respondent is a student, including the discipline of students found in violation of College policy, are described in the current University of California College of the Law, San Francisco Sex Discrimination and Sex-Based Harassment Policy.
+If the Title IX Coordinator suspects other Student Conduct Policies may have been violated or non-Title IX resources may be needed\, then the Title IX Coordinator will inform the appropriate Dean.